-    Portugal has a unique geographical advantage: we have the Atlantic ocean and a lot of rivers (and natural reservoirs as well) where we can catch the best fish and seafood.
+Portugal has a unique geographical advantage: we have the Atlantic Ocean and a lot of rivers (and natural reservoirs as well), ensuring a constant supply of the freshest fish and seafood delights.

 If you are looking for the best seafood restaurants in Porto, just stay with us.
 We’re about to share with you the best of the best in the city of the 6 bridges with our Porto seafood guide.